 For a smaller churn rate, \(γ = 1\%\) of customers lost per day, we see the following for the growth and decline in the number of customers over 300 days:

 This shows how even for low values of churn, without new potential customers joining the market, or former customers returning, the customer base always diminishes after reaching it’s peak.
 Also note how a smaller churn rate allows us to reach a higher peak in traffic.

 So how can viral growth be sustained?
-For that, you need to consider the change in the market size, which I’ll examine in Part 3.
+For that, you need to consider how the change in the market size affects viral marketing, which I’ll examine in part 3.

 TLDR: A better definition of “viral coefficient” is successful invitations per existing user per potential user per unit time.
 But market size and customer churn are just as, if not more, important than viral coefficient.
 Viral growth in a static market is unsustainable unless you have absolutely zero churn.

 Latest posts by Valerie Coffman (see all)